incountry/sdk-python/README.md

     "endpoint_mask": str,       # Defines API base hostname part to use.
                                 # If set, all requests will be sent to https://${country}${endpointMask} host
                                 # instead of the default one (https://${country}-mt-01.api.incountry.io)

+    "hash_search_keys": bool    # tells the SDK not to hash search keys key1, ..., key10
+                                # which enables partial match search using search_keys find filter operator
 }
 ```